penrose/penrose/tutorial/tutorial-p3.md

 ## Take-aways
 #### 🧑‍🎨 Principle of Styling:
 * Define base objects.
+  * In our Exercise 2, we first defined `Scalar`, and defined their values in the style program.
+Then we could use `Scalar` in a function with `Vector`, and we can access the scalar's value to actually scale a vector!
+Here `Scalar` and `Vector` are the atomic elements that we can play with and build more complex objects.
 * Casecase styles.
+  * Very similar to CSS, we use selectors and inherit stylings from the atomic elements.
+When we defined new vectors from `addV`, the vector with it's new tail value still has the same styling as other vectors.
 * Override if needed.
+  * Penrose is *purely* functional, i.e. every value that is set is supposedly fixed.
+Therefore if you want to reassign a value, you *need* to use the `override` keyword.
 #### 💭 Substance is abstract!
 No numbers!
 * The visual meaning is in the style program, including all the concrete numerical things.
 * Substance program is **infinitely** flexible. ***Nothing is built in.***